manutamminen/epicpcr_2/README.md

-# epicPCR experiment December 18 2020
+# epicPCR experiment February 24 2021

 This sequencing run was primarily about testing the effect of freezing on wastewater samples.